alcheryl/SQLDataAnalysisProjects/README.md

 # Music Store Analysis
 This project analyzes a music store's sales data to answer a series of business questions.
-Using SQL, we extract insights on employees, invoices, customer spending, track popularity, and regional preferences.
+Using SQL, I extract insights on employees, invoices, customer spending, track popularity, and regional preferences.

 Key goals:
 + Identify top-performing employees and customers